favourchizoba/INTERNCRAFERS_ML_02/README.md

 ## Conclusion
 Customer segmentation using K-Means clustering provides valuable insights into customer behavior.
 This approach enables businesses to optimize marketing strategies and improve customer engagement.

-## Complaint
+## Help/Complaint
-incase of any complaint,pls free feel to reach me out on my email address @ chibuezechizobafavour@gmail.com.
+Incase of any complaint or help,pls free feel to reach me out on my email address @ chibuezechizobafavour@gmail.com.
 ```

 Feel free to modify any sections to better fit your project specifics or add additional details that may be relevant!